CFPB Complaint Search — By Company, Product & State avatar

 }

 Tips: Combine multiple filters for precise results.
 Use date ranges for trend analysis.
-When using a keyword search, try sorting by "Most relevant first" for best matches.
-If no filters are set, the actor returns the most recent complaints across all categories.
+When using a keyword search in records mode, try sorting by "Most relevant first" for best matches.
+For "top N" leaderboard questions over millions of complaints, use aggregation mode — one HTTP call instead of thousands.
+If no filters are set, the actor returns the most recent complaints (records mode) or the global top buckets (aggregation mode).

 Output